-Science is about understanding the world, but it is a process rather than a body of knowledge.
+Science is about understanding the world, but it is a process rather than a set of knowledge.
 Science consists of two things: a body of knowledge and the process by which that knowledge is produced.
 This second component of science provides us with a way of thinking and knowing the world.
-Usually, we only see the "body of knowledge" component of science.
+We usually only see the “body of knowledge” component of science.
 But there are a number of things that distinguish the scientific process and give us confidence in the knowledge that is produced through it.

 Philosophy of Science